abertelrud/swift-evolution/proposals/NNNN-swiftpm-extensible-build-tools.md

     /// package extension itself may also write to this directory.
 Any files
     /// written to this directory by a prebuild action will be added as source
     /// files during build planning.
-    let outputDir: Path
+    var outputDir: Path { get }

     /// A directory into which the package extension or the tool it invokes can
     /// write any caches that speed up its operation or any other intermediate
-    /// files that shouldn't be further processed. let cacheDir: Path
+    /// files that shouldn't be further processed. var cacheDir: Path { get }

-    /// Any options provided in the `PackageExtensionUsage` of the target to
-    /// which this extension applies.
-    let options: [String: Decodable]

     /// Looks up and returns the path of a named command line executable tool.
     /// The executable must be either in the toolchain or in the system search
     /// path for executables, or be provided by an executable target or binary
     /// target on which the package extension target depends.
-Returns nil, but
-    /// does not throw an error, if the tool isn't found.
-Extensions that re-
+Throws an error
-    /// quire the tool should emit an error diagnostic if it cannot be found. func lookupTool(named name: String) -> Path?
+    /// if the tool cannot be found. func lookupTool(named name: String) throws -> Path }
-}

 /// Constructs commands to run during the build, including full command lines.
 /// All paths should be based on the ones passed to the extension in the target
 /// build context.
-// [Tom] should this be named "BuildCommandConstructor"? protocol CommandConstructor {
+protocol BuildCommandConstructor {

     /// Creates a command to run during the build.
 The executable should be a
     /// path returned by `TargetBuildContext.lookupTool(named:)`, and all the